 When the external temperature becomes cooler, usually during November, chameleons naturally start the process of brumation (reducing their metabolism).

-In the wild, brumation helps chameleons to conserve energy when food may be limited, as it involves dramatically reducing its activity level.
+In the wild, brumation helps chameleons to conserve energy when

 During brumation, a chameleon won’t move, and it will stop eating, drinking, and passing feces.
 Brumation in reptiles is similar to hibernation in mammals.

 If your chameleon is breathing but has stopped passing feces and hasn’t eaten or had a drink in a while, they’re probably brumating.

 If you think that your pet chameleon is brumating, reduce the time the lights and heat sources are switched on and try to lower the temperature a bit to mimic the colder season.

 Tip: Remember to put the heat lamp outside your chameleon’s

 tank, to decrease the risk that they suffer from burns.

 Chameleons usually only sleep during night-time.
 If you see your chameleon sleeping during the day, it’s a sure sign that something is wrong.
 A healthy chameleon won’t sleep during the day.